maxAubain/browsershot/README.md

 ## Local Build
 If you want to build this project locally, fork it to your own Github repository and clone to a local workspace.
+Don't forget to `bundle install` and `rails db:create db:migrate`.
 Please use the following installation instructions to install apps that are not already installed on your terminal.
 1. The latest version of Ruby 2.6.3 and Ruby on Rails 5.2.3 are used here.
 ```
 # install Ruby